Schandroid243/Student-Management-Plaform_MERN/README.md

 - **Data Visualization:** Students can visualize their performance data through interactive charts and tables, helping them understand their academic performance at a glance.

 - **Communication:** Users can communicate effortlessly through the system.
-Teachers can send messages to students and vice versa, promoting effective communication and collaboration.
+Teachers can send messages to students and vice versa, while admins can access the communications across all platforms promoting effective communication and collaboration.

 ## Technologies Used